FabricioArendTorres/FlowConductor/README.md

-# nflows
+# nflows-extended: An extension of nflows focused on Conditional Normalizing Flows

 <a href="https://github.com/FabricioArendTorres/enflows/actions/workflows/build_lint_test.yml"><img src="https://github.com/FabricioArendTorres/enflows/actions/workflows/build_lint_test.yml/badge.svg" alt="Build status"></a>

-`nflows` is a comprehensive collection of [normalizing flows](https://arxiv.org/abs/1912.02762) using [PyTorch](https://pytorch.org). nflows-extended, or `enflows`, is as the name suggests an extension of this package.
+The original `nflows` package is a comprehensive collection of [normalizing flows](https://arxiv.org/abs/1912.02762) using [PyTorch](https://pytorch.org).
+Our `nflows-extended`, or `enflows`, is as the name suggests an extension.
 The main focus lies in implementing more flow layers from the literature in one consistent framework.
+In particular, we support conditional transformations based on hypernetworks.
+In the original package, conditional networks were restricted to using a conditional base distribution.
+In `enflows`, nearly every layer can be conditional :).

+The bijective layers we additionally provide includes but are not limited to Planar Flows, invertible ResNets/DenseNets, a variant of neural autoregressive flows, and a basic support of continuous normalizing flows (and FFJORD) based `torchdiffeq` package.

 ## Setting up the Environment.
-The environment set-up was tested with [mamba](https://github.com/mamba-org/mamba).
-We assume cuda is available, and did not explicitely test a CPU setup.
-In principle, it should also work with [conda](https://docs.conda.io/en/latest/) (just a lot slower), but we did not explicitely test that.
-For using conda, exchange `mamba` with `conda` in the following commands.

 The `.yml` file for the environment is given in `env/conda_env.yml`, and can be created from the base directory via:

 ```
-(base) $  mamba env create --file env/conda_env.yml
+(base) $  conda env create --file env/conda_env.yml
-(base) $  conda activate lflows_neurips
+(base) $  conda activate environment.yml
 # This code should then work:
-(enflows) $  python examples/lflows_conditional_moons.py
+(enflows) $  python examples/conditional_toy_2d.py
 ```

-If you do not create it from the base directory, the pip install of the local package will not work.
-In that case, you can try fixing it by running afterwards:

-`(enflows) /lagrangian_flow_net$ pip install -e .`

 Ideally, after a successfull install you should  be able to run and pass the unit tests with: